vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 ### Acceptance Criteria

-A spam attack using votes/governance proposals is detected and the votes transactions are rejected, i.e., a party that issues too many votes/governance proposals gets the follow on transactions rejected.
-This means (given the original parameters parameters from [0054-NETP-network_parameters.md](https://github.com/vegaprotocol/specs-internal/blob/master/protocol/0054-NETP-network_parameters.md))
+A spam attack using votes/governance proposals is detected and the votes transactions are rejected, i.e., a party that issues too many votes/governance proposals gets the follow-on transactions rejected.
+This means (given the original parameters from [0054-NETP-network_parameters.md](https://github.com/vegaprotocol/specs-internal/blob/master/protocol/0054-NETP-network_parameters.md))

 More than 360 delegation changes in one epoch (or, respectively, the value of `spam.protection.max.delegation`).
 This includes the undelegate transactions.
 Specifically, verify: